top of page

 Here’s the key message I want you to take away:

-A few treats in a week of balanced eating will not raise your cholesterol.
+A few treats in a week of balanced eating will not ruin your cholesterol progress.

 The Common Trap

-Where people get stuck is they have something they think they “shouldn’t”…And then it becomes:
+Where people often get stuck is having something they think they “shouldn’t”.

-“Well I’ve ruined it now, I may as well carry on.”
+Then it becomes: “Well, I’ve ruined it now, so I may as well carry on.”

 That all-or-nothing thinking is often far more damaging than the treat itself.